-After our feet rested a bit, it was time to check out the gorgeous view from Skeppsholmsbron (or Skeppsholm Bridge), a historical landmark, complete with its iconic Gilded Crown.
+After our feet rested a bit, it was time to check out the the area of Skeppsholmen and the gorgeous view from Skeppsholmsbron (or Skeppsholm Bridge), a historical landmark, complete with its iconic Gilded Crown.

 From here, we could see the outskirts of Östermalm, Stockholm’s premier neighborhood, as well as Gamla Stan and Södermalm.

 Our stomachs were grumbling, so we set off for La Neta, Stockholm’s best, authentic Mexican restaurant (I know this seems random, but it was delicious!) which had already been recommended to us by a few locals.

 This was more of a feast than just a typical lunch, but what else was I supposed to do?!
 I’m a California girl; I love my Mexican food, especially when it’s as good as La Neta’s.

 As you can see from the photos, this place is worth a visit.
 Or two.

 Though it was possible to take a bus over to our next stop, we opted to walk, to see as much of the city as we could.